LUC-Intro-to-Web-Development/cpst-342-group-web-application-project-brianna-cat-chris-caroline/README.md

 - Identify the various pages your application will have and describe what users will be able to accomplish
 - Identify three goals of the application
 - Identify tools/software you will use to complete the project.
-   -We will be using Github Codespaces as a collaborative work environment.
+   - We will be using Github Codespaces as a collaborative work environment.
 In terms of languages, we will be using JavaScript, Express.js, and SQLite.
 To access these Chicago reviews, we will be using a Rest-based Web API.
 Finally, we will be hosting the app using Heroku.
 * I suggest using an online coding environment that will allow your team to work collaboratively and practice git commands.
 A few are listed below.
    - [CodeSandbox.io](https://codesandbox.io/)
    - [Replit.com](https://replit.com/)